Ryan-J-Smith/baltimore-tax-credit-site/_posts/2000-01-05-calculator.md

 # How much could you save?

-Enter in some basic information about your income and your property value below to calculate how much money you might save by applying for the tax credit.
+#### Enter in some basic information about your income and property value below to calculate how much money you might save by applying for the tax credit.

 <div align="center">
     <form name="calculator">